DaintyJet/VChat_Heap_Defense/README.md

     <img src="Images/SAL1.png">

-6. For simplicity, open the source file so you can easily st breakpoints and see where in the code's execution we are.
+6. For simplicity, open the source file so you can easily set breakpoints and see where in the code's execution we are.

     <img src="Images/SAL2.png">